-In 1947 the bock returned, and was brewed until 1953.
-In 1954 the L.A. and San Francisco Acme breweries were sold to Liebmann Breweries, Inc. of New York, makers of Rheingold beer, who were trying to go national.
+In 1947 bock returned, and was brewed until 1953.
+In 1954 the Los Angeles and San Francisco breweries were sold to Liebmann Breweries, Inc. of New York, makers of Rheingold beer, who were trying to go national.

-So, in 1941 Acme Bock was still a paying proposition for Acme, whether produced in L.A. or San Francisco.
-Members of the Wine and Food Society of Los Angeles strolled into the Swiss Chalet Tap-room to taste just-issued bock beer, brewed as the menu stated in the winter of 1940.
+But in 1941 Acme Bock was still a paying proposition for Acme, whether produced in L.A. or San Francisco.
+Members of the Wine and Food Society of Los Angeles attended at the Swiss Chalet Tap-room to taste the just issued bock beer, brewed as the menu stated in the winter of 1940.